 Enjoying your garden in the summer months may mean you need some protective clothing (trousers, long-sleeve shirt) and some repellent.
 Not the most agreeable way to go out on a hot summer’s evening!
 But necessary to save you from being eaten alive by mosquitoes.

 Even when you think you are well protected, you find mosquito bites on your feet and ankles.
 Perhaps you forgot to cover your feet, or is there another reason mosquitoes seem to love this part of your body.

 Do Mosquitoes Like Smelly Feet?

 According to research, it seems that mosquitoes are attracted to certain odors.
-Smelly feet is one odor they like.
+Smelly feet are one odor they like.

 It’s only the female mosquitoes that are enticed to bite you.
 They need the protein in the blood to develop their eggs.

-Aedes aegypti (the yellow fever mosquito) and Aedes albopictus (the Asian tiger mosquito) are two of the species responsible for ankle-biting.
-These invasive Aedes mosquitoes are vectors for several diseases – West Nile virus, dengue fever, Zika virus, chikungunya, and yellow fever.
+Aedes aegypti (the yellow fever mosquito) and Aedes albopictus (the Asian tiger mosquito) are two species responsible for ankle-biting.
+The invasive Aedes mosquito species are vectors for several diseases – West Nile virus, dengue fever, Zika virus, chikungunya, and yellow fever.
 They bite all day, not just at dusk and dawn.

 What Attracts Mosquitoes?

 Let’s see how a mosquito finds you and might arrive at your feet.

 A female mosquito is flying about when she comes across a cloud of carbon dioxide.
-She detects the CO2 with receptors and knows that there is either a human or an animal in the vicinity.
+She detects the CO2 with receptors and knows that either a human or an animal is in the vicinity.
 She follows the plume of carbon dioxide.
 As she approaches you, her receptors start to pick up odors emitted by your skin and body heat.